Arkhangelsk Oblast: History

 In 1918 and 1919, Arkhangelsk Governorate became one of the most active battlegrounds of the Civil War in Russia.
-On August 2, 1918, Arkhangelsk was occupied by British and American troops, allied with the White movement.
+On 2 August 1918 Arkhangelsk was occupied by British and American troops, allied with the White movement.
 Administratively, they established the Northern Oblast with the center in Arkhangelsk.
 This episode of the Civil War is known as the North Russia Intervention.
 The troops advanced to the south, occupied the station of Obozerskaya in September 1918, and moving along the Northern Dvina and the Vaga Rivers.
 The southernmost points occupied by the allies were Shenkursk and Verkhnyaya Toyma.
 The allies were hoping that the Aleksandr Kolchak's forces would move in the direction of Kotlas, however, the White Army was unable to advance in this direction.
 In January 1919, after the Battle of Shenkursk, the allied forces were driven out of the Shenkursk area.
 Battles around the station of Plesetskaya followed.
-On February 20, 1920, the Red Army entered Arkhangelsk.
-By that time, all allied troops were already evacuated.
+On 20 February 1920 the Red Army entered Arkhangelsk, by which time all allied troops had already been evacuated.

 In the 1930s, the Soviets carried out the same experiments in economics as elsewhere in Soviet Union.
 The peasants and fishermen were forcibly organized into collective farms.
 These were heavily subsidized, which eventually brought the agriculture to the collapse in the 1990s, when the subsidies stopped.
 Arkhangelsk Oblast was and remains attractive as an area for exile, forcible resettlement, and prison camps.
-Actually, the first prison camp, Solovki Prison Camp, was created in 1920 on the premises of the former Solovetsky Monastery.
+Actually, the first prison camp, Solovki prison camp, was created in 1920 on the premises of the former Solovetsky Monastery.
 Novaya Zemlya from the 1950s, when its population (mostly the Nenets) was strongly recommended to leave, became the military ground for nuclear bomb testing.

 In 1932, the icebreaker Sibiryakov under the command of Vladimir Voronin, sailing from Arkhangelsk, crossed the Northern Sea Route in a single navigation.

 Arkhangelsk Oblast proper was established in 1937.
 Before 1991, the high authority in the oblast was shared between three persons: the first secretary of the Arkhangelsk Oblast CPSU Committee (who in reality had the biggest authority), the chairman of the oblast Soviet (legislative power), and the chairman of the oblast Executive Committee (executive power).
 In 1991 the CPSU lost all power.
 The head of the Oblast administration, and eventually the governor, came to be elected or appointed.

 The economic crisis of 1990s, after the fall of the Soviet Union, struck Arkhangelsk Oblast very badly.
 Although there remains a strong demand for timber, the basis of the oblast's economy, the population of Arkhangelsk Oblast has steadily declined, especially in rural areas.
 Many villages either have been deserted, or are on the verge of disappearing.